gcallah/BookReviews/atherton.md

-given how naturalist philosophers often believe they are putting forward a novel idea when they contend that our minds evolved for survival, not truth-seeking, that Berkeley recognized this position in 1713, and show that it was based upon false premises.
+given how naturalist philosophers often believe they are putting forward a novel idea when they contend that our minds evolved for survival, not truth-seeking, that Berkeley recognized this position in 1713, and showed that it was based upon false premises.

-## Conclusion

 This book could be characterized as a 200-page argument that "Berkeley was consistent."
 His philosophy only appears to change as he adapts his arguments